BettiMarta/Decisiontreementalhealth/README.md

 # Decisiontreementalhealth
-A decision tree having to the goal to understand if a person is likely to suffer from mental health condition because of remote working.
+A decision tree was trained to understand if a person is likely to suffer from mental health condition because of remote work.
-For further explanations, give a glance at the report
+Code is located in the Jupyter notebook: DecisionTreeMentalHealth.ipynb For analysis of the results, please view mental_health_condition_report.pdf